-- Try to stick to your usual routine as much as possible, but consider scheduling in a little less activity if you can. - Accept all of your feelings and express them in a safe way that feels right to you.
-Others have found that things like writing in a journal, talking to or just being with friends, family or health professionals that you trust can be helpful.
-Remember, support comes in many forms. - Maybe spend time doing activities you enjoy.
-These may include spending time in nature or gardening, listening to music, art, breathing exercises, gentle stretching, exercising or just resting. - You may find comfort in routine activities such as making the bed, washing the dishes, and doing the laundry. - Consider asking family and friends for support including time to talk, time out, or time to just be with someone. - It is usually best to avoid overusing alcohol, drugs, cigarettes or food to cope. - Make a plan for what to do if your reactions become overwhelming.
-Remember that it is okay to ask for help if you feel you need it.
+- Spend some time doing activities you enjoy.
+These may include spending time in nature or gardening, listening to music, making art, doing breathing exercises, gently stretching, exercising, or just resting. - You may find comfort in routine activities such as making the bed, washing the dishes, and doing the laundry. - Consider asking family and friends for support including time to talk, time out, or time to just be with someone. - It is usually best to avoid overusing alcohol, drugs, cigarettes or food to cope. - Make a plan for what to do if your reactions become overwhelming. - Remember that it is okay to ask for help if you feel you need it.

-What support is available through Emerging Minds?
+What support is available through our organisation?

-Emerging Minds are committed to your wellbeing and have people here to support you: Lydia Trowse (0403 842 014), Bec Edser (0438 433 522) and Rosie Schellen (0439 433 522).
-These people are available before, during and after your involvement and can provide confidential support.
-If Lydia, Bec or Rosie are unavailable, then you are welcome to call their respective managers, Ben Rogers (0434 024 074) or Dan Moss on (0438 387 431).
+We are committed to your wellbeing and have people here to support you: <entername/s here and phone number/s here>.
+They are available before, during and after your involvement and can provide confidential support.
+If they are unavailable, then you are welcome to call their manager, <enter name here and phone number here>.